How To Source The Best Pre-Loved Looks, According To Expert Resellers

 Starting their business Past Trash seven years ago, this sister duo has since sold over 50,000 items to more than 30 countries and recently launched a series of pop-ups.

 "Tailoring your results based on country often helps," Eve suggests for finding a bargain.
-"For example, if you are after an item from a French brand, you can change your location to France, enabling you to see items that you normally wouldn’t see on UK search results."
+"For example, if you are after an item from a French brand, you can change your location to France, enabling you to see items that you normally wouldn’t see."

 "Don’t let minor damage stop you from getting your dream vintage or secondhand piece," adds Bo.
 "Often items only need a single stitch or a new button in order to give them a new lease of life."